 The Brazilian Public Security Forum (FBSP) and the Institute for Applied Economic Research (IPEA) have been consistently compiling data released by the 27 state Public Security Offices.
 Whether based on these databases, or those produced by DataSUS, it is clear that homicides are not evenly spread events in Brazil.
 On the contrary, they are extremely concentrated in terms of time, space and specific social, age and racial groups: in the last three decades a significant increase has been witnessed in the rates, especially in the poor urban outskirts, victimising especially men, who are young, and black or brown, according to the official classification of colour/race.
 Moreover, since the 1990s, homicides have progressively increased as a result of the participation of armed youth groups (ZILLI and VARGAS, 2013), and numerous qualitative studies have shown that homicide victims in Brazil are mostly low-level agents in the illegal markets for drugs, weapons, stolen vehicles and contraband (ZALUAR 1984; MACHADO DA SILVA, 1993; MISSE, 2006; HIRATA, 2018; RATTON and DAUDELIN, 2018; FELTRAN, 2022).

 More recently, studies that link qualitative and quantitative methodologies show that working in illegal markets, in the year prior to the survey, increases the chance of being a homicide victim 19-fold (CORDEIRO, 2022, in press); a more telling factor than any other predictor related to the victim’s social profile.
-Variations in rates in time and space, therefore, do not entail variations in the prime victim profile, which remains stable because it answers to structural factors.
+Variations in rates across time and space, therefore, do not entail variations in the prime victim profile, which remains stable because it responds to structural factors.
 Thus, homicides are far from being scattered, random or out-of-control events in Brazil.
 They are strictly managed by different armed groups and present marked sociological regularities, especially as regards the victim profile.
 However, often, and as we show below, cities and states have recorded rising rates, including moments of acute growth, while other localities have reported opposite trends in the same year.